davidygp/Pedestrian-Attribute-Recognition/README.md

 #### PA100k dataset can be obtained from: https://drive.google.com/drive/folders/0B5_Ra3JsEOyOUlhKM0VPZ1ZWR2M
 #### RAPv2 dataset can be obtained from: https://drive.google.com/file/d/1hoPIB5NJKf3YGMvLFZnIYG5JDcZTxHph/view

+### Acknowledgements
-Codes are based on the repository from:
+Codes are based on the repositories.
+(Thank you for your released code!):
 - https://github.com/dangweili/pedestrian-attribute-recognition-pytorch
 - https://github.com/valencebond/Strong_Baseline_of_Pedestrian_Attribute_Recognition